Introduction

 Once the data transfer rate exceeds the memory change rate, final synchronization is started and the VM switches to the new node.

-3. Automatic termination.
+3. Automatic Termination

 Final synchronization is started when the data transfer rate exceeds the memory change rate.